CodiceApp/docs/basics.md

 # The basics

-When you log in to the Codice for the first time, you should see a screen very similiar to this:
+When you log in to the Codice for the first time, you should see a screen very similar to this:

 ![Main screen](assets/images/main-screen.png)

-We'll shortly describe each part it composes of the GUI.
+We'll shortly describe each part of the GUI.

 ### Navigation
 ![Navigation](assets/images/navbar.png)